donohoe/alice-docs/README.md

 A simplified framework and structure for using Google Docs editor to write, mange, and publish content to the web in a quick and friendly manner with minimal setup and configuration.

-In short the value propiosition is: __It doesn't require you to learn Markdown coupled with a very low barrier to setup.__
+In short the value propiosition is: __It doesn't require you to learn Markdown coupled with a very low barrier to setup, topped with the collaborative editing benefits from Google.__

 ## Sandbox & Local Development
 ```